 "It has been terrific," said 65-year-old Mr Reddaway.

 "Really hard work but here we are finishing on the day we planned.
-It's a real achievement."'Not disappointed'
+It's a real achievement."

 The father-of-one, from Cheltenham, travelled from Worcester through Coventry, up to Cumbria, across to Berwick-upon-Tweed, down to North Foreland in Kent and over to Lands End, before finishing his trip, which included visiting 30 cathedrals en-route.